laowantong/sqlab_island/en/mysql/output/cheat_sheet.md

 **Token.** 128589543210724.

-Copy-paste the previous query, add the given formula, and execute it.
+Copy-paste the previous query<mark>, add the given formula</mark>, and execute it.

 **Formula**. `salt_048(sum(nn(hash)) OVER ()) AS token`